EricDeWald/Assignment-7_Readme_Generator/Readme_Generator/Develop/ReadMe.md

 ## How to Contribute

-contributions
+no thanks

 ## Tests

-test
+test test

 ## Questions

-If you have any questions contact me at: email or here https://github.com/git
+If you have any questions contact me at: email me or here https://github.com/git